-Is the economy like permafrost?Permafrost (as far as I can remember from my school geography) is a fragile latice of delicate, icy connections - it is extremely delicate.
-Regenerating very slowly.
+Is the economy like permafrost?Permafrost (as far as I can remember from my school geography) is a fragile lattice of delicate, icy connections - it is extremely delicate.
+It regenerates very slowly.

 I have a mental image of a diagram of how they built oil pipe support struts to sit above it - so it could remain undisturbed.

-Once its crushed - it takes years to regenerate and grow.
+Once crushed - it takes years to regenerate and grow.

 I wonder whether western consumer economies aren't like this.
-The leverage and debt on which they were based were a fragile network of trust - and to a certain extent "blind eye" turning.
+The leverage on which they were based, a fragile network of trust.

 Will they ever regenerate?
-Given the lack of appetite for credit risk, the uplift in saving rates, my generation's pension black hole and long term government debt.
+Given the lack of appetite for credit risk, the pension black hole and long term government debt?

 Trust is such a human emotion.
 The FTSE continues to rise on the assumption that we're through the worst and that this belief can be artificially restored.
 It could take a generation.
 And if it does.
 Then the FTSE should be closer to 3000 than 5000.